hack-gpon/hack-gpon.github.io/_ont_xgs/ont-hisense-ltf7267-bha+.md

 ## Changing LOID Username/Password

-{% include alert.html content="The value 0x0 is null, take not of your LoID and password from original ONT" color="red" %}
+{% include alert.html content="The value 0x0 is null, take note of your LoID and password from original ONT" color="red" %}

 ```sh